diegorebollo/PicoLamp/README.md

 # PicoLamp
-PicoLamp allows to control a led strip addressable using touch controls and MQTT protocol for Home Assistant integration.
+PicoLamp allows to control a led strip addressable using touch controls and Home Assistant using MQTT.

 ----
 <div align="left">